 What are the different Childhood Obesity health problems?

-To understand different medical problems of childhood (and adult) obesity, it is to look at different systems of the body and understand how they are individually affected by these conditions.
+To understand obesity health risks is to understand different childhood obesity medical problems (and that of adult obesity), it is to look at different systems of the body and understand how they are individually affected by these conditions.

 Obesity and overweight affects metabolism at multiple levels.